taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 5

 The sun is at its zenith.
-The air sizzles with heat, but Asoka and Iri are now in much denser tree cover.
+The air sizzles with heat, but Asoka and Iri are about to reach much denser tree cover.
 The re-growing forest here is dominated by [slower-growing pioneer species](https://e-reports-ext.llnl.gov/pdf/366224.pdf), including medicinal trees such as [*Vismia baccifera*](https://en.wikipedia.org/wiki/Vismia_baccifera).

-Asoka trudges into a dense grove, clearly at the end of their strength.
+Asoka quickly trudges into a dense grove, clearly uncomfortable and at the end of their strength.

 Iri: *"Soka, maybe you should rest a bit..."